veronika-pomy/Note-Taker-App/README.md

 ## Installation

 Code can be downloaded from the repository on GitHub and run in Node.js.
 The application utilises Express.js for back end and is deployed on Heroku platform.

+Check out the Note Taker App [here!](https://application-note-taker.herokuapp.com/)

 ---